-Dr. Manoylov is a professor of Biology at Georgia College & State University and an Adjunct associate professor at the University of Iowa.
-She has a Ph.D. in Zoology and Ecology, Evolutionary Biology and Behavior from Michigan State University.
+Kalina earned her doctoral degree from the University of Michigan.
+She is a professor of Biology at Georgia College & State University and an Adjunct associate professor at the University of Iowa.
+Her Ph.D. is in Zoology and Ecology, Evolutionary Biology and Behavior from Michigan State University.
 Her career began as a phycologist in Bulgaria working on anthropogenic alterations of diatom communities from the Black Sea Coast after Chernobyl.
 Currently, she uses algal community data to understand environmental changes and anthropogenic effects in different aquatic environments.
 She is a proponent of water conservation and scientific education.
 Dr. Manoylov resides in Georgia with her husband and two grown children.

 Lori is the Chief Sustainability Officer in the Office of Sustainability, a unit within the Facilities Operations Department, at Georgia College.
-She has been at Georgia College for 18 years and has worked for Facilities Operations for 13 years with 5 of those years directly involved with Sustainability.
-Ms. Strawder is an adjunct instructor for the Information System & Computer Science Department in the College of Business and has taught Computers in Business since 2008.
+She has been at Georgia College for 24 years with the last 12 of those years directly involved with Sustainability.
+Ms. Hamilton is an adjunct instructor for the Information System & Computer Science Department in the College of Business and has taught Computers in Business since 2008.
 She received a B.A. in History and a B.G.S. in General Studies from Valdosta State University and a Master in Management Information Systems and a Master in Public Administration from Georgia College.
-Ms. Strawder has served on the Georgia College Sustainability Council since 2012 and as budget manager since 2013.
-Current memberships include the Sustainability Fee Program (formerly the Student Green Fee Committee), the Georgia Campus Sustainability Network, Georgia Recycling Coalition, Association of Energy Engineers and the Association for the Advancement of Sustainability in Higher Education.
-Ms. Strawder has served as a board member for Shades of Green since 2014.
+Ms. Hamilton has served on the Georgia College Sustainability Council since 2012 and as budget manager since 2013.
+Current memberships include the Sustainability Fee Program (formerly the Student Green Fee Committee), the Georgia Campus Sustainability Network, the Georgia Recycling Coalition, the Association of Energy Engineers and the Association for the Advancement of Sustainability in Higher Education.
+Ms. Hamilton has served as a board member for Shades of Green since 2014.

 External Board Members

-Jeniffer Sams is an accomplished professional with broad-based experience within the academic and business sectors.
+Jeniffer is an accomplished professional with broad-based experience within the academic and business sectors.
 Background demonstrates success managing operational and administrative functions combined with a track-record of excellence providing art instruction at the collegiate level as well as the K-12 level.
+She routinely volunteers at the Ruth Hartley Mosley Women's Center in Macon Georgia where she teaches under-resourced students eoc art.
 She frequently leads the development and implementation of environmental art programs and initiatives to drive interest and foster a love for the arts and the environment.
 She has a distinguished history serving as a member and advisor on a number of boards and committees.
 She is also adept in building relationships with internal and external partners within business, academia, and the community-at-large.